KGAS-FM

 KGAS-FM (104.3 FM "KGAS Radio") is a radio station that broadcasts a country music format.
 Licensed to Carthage, Texas, United States, the station serves the East Texas area.

 History

-KGAS-FM first began broadcasting in 1998, having received an initial permit to construct a Class A FM facility on July 9, 1991.
+KGAS-FM first began broadcasting in 1991, having received an initial permit to construct a Class A FM facility on July 9, 1991.
 The station is currently owned by Wanda Hanszen and Jerry Hanszen, through licensee Hanszen Broadcasting, Inc.

 Local broadcasts include live remotes from community events, high school sports broadcasts, church programs, and local news.
 Local news broadcasts can be heard on weekdays at 6, 7, and 8 a.m., along with a noon broadcast.
 The station also has an evening news broadcast at 5 p.m.
+On Saturday's, from 9am-noon, KGAS broadcasts Front Porch Saturday with Skip Roten.
 The station was originally an affiliate of "Today's Best Country" from ABC and Cumulus, but in 2014 switched to Westwood One's "Classic Country" format.

 Every Sunday from 6 a.m. to noon, KGAS-FM broadcasts gospel music and live church programming.

 KGAS-FM was featured in the Richard Linklater movie Bernie, which was released in 2011.